NYU-DiffusionMRI/RICE/README.md

 ```
 See the help in RICE.fit and RICE.get_DKI_fiberBasis_maps_from_4D_DW_tensors for more details.

-The following options are available in RICE.fit for the 'type' argument: (the parameter count does not include s0)
+The following options are available in RICE.fit for the input argument 'type': (parameter count does not include s0)
 - 'minimalDTI': only MD is fit (1 elem, [D00])
 - 'fullDTI': full diffusion tensor is fit (6 elem, [D00 D2m])
 - 'minimalDKI': full diffusion tensor and MK are fit (7 elem, [D00 D2m S00])